phantomlimb717/IPTV-Manager-Pro/README.md

 1. Download `IPTV Manager v0.2.4.exe` from the latest release.
 2. Run the executable file.
 The application is portable and will create its database (`iptv_store.db`) and log files in the same folder it is run from.
 3. Use the `Add Entry` or `Import URL` buttons to add your first account.
-4. Select accounts and use the `Check Selected` or `Check All Visible` buttons to refresh their status from the provider's API (note: check all visible will take a while if you have many playlists).
+4. Select accounts and use the `Check Selected` or `Check All Visible` buttons to refresh their status from the provider's API (*note*: check all visible will take a while if you have many playlists).

 ## License